Nayansai/Fraud-Detection-In-Medical-Insurance-Claim-System-Using-Machine-Learning/README.md

 - **Static Files**: Assets like CSS, JS, and images are stored in the `static/` folder.
 - **Templates**: Dynamic HTML templates are stored in the `templates/` folder.

+---

+## 💻 Backend
+The backend is powered by **Flask**, enabling:

+- **File Uploads**: Supports uploading `.csv` and `.xlsx` files for analysis.
+- **Predictions**: Utilizes the trained XGBoost model to predict fraudulent claims.
+- **Real-Time Fraud Detection**: Automatically flags suspicious claims and generates dynamic reports.

+---

+## 🧪 Usage
+1. Open the application in your browser.
+2. Upload a claim file (`.csv` or `.xlsx`).
+3. The system will analyze the claims and highlight potential fraud.
+4. Download detailed analysis reports for further investigation.